2022 Pembroke–Black Creek tornado

 On the afternoon of April 5, 2022, amid a tornado outbreak across the Southeastern United States, a large and violent tornado struck the city of Pembroke and the community of Black Creek, Georgia.
-The National Weather Service forecast office in Charleston, South Carolina, rated the worst of the damage from the tornado EF4 on the Enhanced Fujita scale with winds estimated at 185 mph, which made this strongest tornado in 2022.
+The National Weather Service forecast office in Charleston, South Carolina, rated the worst of the damage from the tornado EF4 on the Enhanced Fujita scale with winds estimated at 185 mph, which made this strongest tornado in the United States in 2022.
 The tornado killed one person, injured 12 others, and caused $17 million in damage.

 Meteorological synopsis

 During the morning of April 5, a quasi-linear convective system (QLCS), commonly known as a squall line, moved across Georgia.
 The QLCS was being propelled by a mid-atmospheric shortwave ahead of a cold front.
 Mixed layer convective available potential energy across Georgia was as high as 1,500–2,000 J/kg, with dew points in the mid-60s °F. As the QLCS was moving across Georgia, a few discrete supercells formed and became particularly robust, owing to strong wind shear and storm relative helicity values exceeding 300 m^{2}/s^{2}.
 One of these supercells eventually produced the Pembroke–Black Creek tornado.